Sleymi/live_aljazera/README.md

 Usage

 python3 live.py

-this code will save the video live in file called alj_live you can open this file with vlc or any video reader.
+This code will save the video live in a file called alj_live in the same folder you can open video with vlc or any video reader.